rancher/windows/docs/active-directory/group-managed-service-accounts/05-gmsa-outside-the-domain.md

-# gMSA Outside of the Domain
+# gMSA Outside the Domain

-Accessing gMSA credentials from hosts outside of the domain (non-joined hosts) is becoming increasingly important due to the overhead required to join a domain and the prevalence of cluster computing.
-This desired functionality was the impetus for the creation of the `ccg.exe` application and associated plugins.
+Accessing gMSA credentials from hosts outside the domain is becoming increasingly important due to the overhead required to join a domain and the prevalence of cluster computing.
+This desired functionality was the impetus for the creation of the Container Credential Guard (`ccg.exe`) application and associated plugins.
 Ensuring that such behavior is possible requires an understanding of both the `ccg.exe` program and the plugins it consumes, as well as the architectural decisions on how to enable outside access to Domain Controllers.

 ### Architectural Requirements